-Crisis typically represents a sudden and unexpected event that suspends everyday life, but can be resolved with intervention by accessible, expert services who provide practical and emotional support, coordinate between themselves and other services, and provide a person-centered approach that involves family members.
+Crisis typically represents a sudden and unexpected event that suspends everyday life, but can be resolved with intervention by accessible, expert services who provide practical and emotional support, coordinate between themselves and other services, and provide a personcentred approach that involves family members.
 Crisis intervention services for older people and specifically for those living with dementia currently exist, but previous research suggests a picture of variation and a lack of theoretical underpinnings and specification.
-The findings from this study allow for recommendations for practice such as setting expectations, a grounding in theory, and an awareness of patients' lack of insight into NHS processes, which may help establish an agreed model of working.
+The findings from this study allow for recommendations for practice such as setting expectations, a grounding in theory, and an awareness of patients' lack of insight into NHS processes, which may help to establish an agreed model of working.
+The authors declare there is no conflict of interests.